Deployment

 Any Web Host (FTP / cPanel)

-The simplest deployment option is to upload the build output directly to your hosting provider's webroot.
-First, generate the static files in your local development environment (where YiiPress is installed via Docker):
+The simplest deployment option is to upload the build output directly to your hosting provider's webroot:

 - Build your site:

-make yii build -- --content-dir=content - Open your hosting control panel or FTP client.
+./yiipress build --content-dir=content - Open your hosting control panel or FTP client.

 - Upload the entire contents of the

 outputdirectory to your server's webroot folder.
-This folder is commonly namedwww,public_html,htdocs, orhtmldepending on your provider. - Your site is live — no PHP runtime or database is required on the server.
+This folder is commonly namedwww,public_html,htdocs, orhtmldepending on your provider. - Your site is live.
+The server only serves static files.

 GitHub Pages